Fanny Carter Edson

 Fanny Carter Edson (October 5, 1887 – June 10, 1952) was an American petroleum geologist, She graduated from the University of Wisconsin in 1910 and returned to further specialize in Precambrian geology, earning her master's degree in 1913.

 Along with her specialization in pre-Cambrian geology, Edson focused on stratigraphic correlations.
 Her area of work required the use of well samples which were used at this point in geological history as more advanced technology, such as electric logs, were just on the verge of being discovered.

 Early life

 Born Fanny Carter in Chicago, Illinois, on October 5, 1887, she was one of the three daughters of Byron Beach Carter and Cora Belle Albridge Carter.
 Her father, Byron Beach Carter, graduated from the University of Wisconsin as a mechanical engineer.
 Throughout his career, he was well known for his machinery designs.
 He was “the designer of machinery for great railroads bridges including several across Mississippi River.”
 Her mother, Cora Belle Albridge, also attended State University becoming a member of the women's organization, Kappa Kappa Gamma.
-From both her paternal and maternal side, Carter Edson's ancestry is English.
+From both her paternal and maternal side, Carter Edson's ancestry was English.
 On her paternal side her great-grandparents immigrated to Wisconsin in 1850, while on her maternal side, her family immigrated in 1688.